Time to read: 7 min

+Tip to Avoid Excessive NRE Costs: Reduce custom CNC work costs, one-offs.
 I recommend making more than one of each part, so that your unit cost is lower, but not so many that you’re making unneeded parts.

-If your functional requirements allow you material flexibility, choosing the most machinable one should save money.
+If your functional requirements allow you material flexibility, choosing the most machinable material should save money.
 In general, harder materials take longer to machine, due to the risk of breaking tools, but there are also exceptions to this rule.
 A few tips to keep in mind:

-- Aluminum, though harder than plastics like ABS, is actually slightly easier to machine, although material cost may be a tradeoff.
+- Aluminum, though harder than plastics like ABS, is slightly easier to machine, although material cost may be a tradeoff.

-In the case of steels, the higher the carbon content of the alloy, the harder it is, and the more difficult it is to machine.
+- In the case of steels, the higher the carbon content of the alloy, the harder it is, and the more difficult it is to machine.
 Try to aim for a low carbon version of an alloy, if possible (e.g., 316L over regular 316).
 303 Stainless Steel is the fastest to machine.

 On our CNC capabilities page, you can see an overview of the machinability of each material.

-Again, your functional requirements will likely drive part design, but here’s a list of considerations to keep in mind:
+Your functional requirements will likely drive part design, but here’s a list of considerations to keep in mind:

-Internal radii—The smaller the radius, the smaller the end mill required to create it.
+- Internal radii—The smaller the radius, the smaller the end mill required to create it.
 The smaller the endmill, the slower it must machine.
 Go as big as is practical.

-Depth of cut—Like holes, extra deep pockets take a long time to machine and may require special-order tools.
+- Depth of cut—Like holes, extra deep pockets take a long time to machine and may require special-order tools.
 Try to go no deeper than 10X your smallest internal radius (5X tool diameter).

-Wall thickness—Thin walls require extra care.
+- Wall thickness—Thin walls require extra care.
 Fictiv’s recommended absolute minimum is 1.0mm for plastics and 0.5mm for metals.

 There are many considerations that can help minimize CNC machining costs.
 Remembering every single one of them can be challenging, especially if you’re new to product design and development.
-To help speed along your planning when you get to this stage, just remember the three overarching cost-drivers you should aim to minimize:
+To help speed along your planning when you get to this stage, just remember the following three main cost-drivers you should aim to minimize:

-Material costs, including stock size and material worth
+- Material costs, including stock size and material worth

 - Fixturing setups, both in number and complexity

-Machining time, by eliminating tricky part features and geometry where possible
+- Machining time, by eliminating tricky part features and geometry where possible

 Keep these tips in mind early on in your design process to maximize the value of these cost-saving approaches, and soon enough the techniques will become second nature to your workflow.